SS Californian: In popular culture

-The involvement of the Californian in the sinking of the Titanic is examined in the 2012 BBC TV drama SOS – The Titanic Inquiry.
-The drama tells the story of the original British Inquiry into the sinking of Titanic, which decided, using the facts that were available at the time, whether the Californian was in near enough proximity to the vessel to rescue some, if not all, of the 1,500 lives lost.
+The involvement of Californian in the sinking of the Titanic is examined in the 2012 BBC TV drama SOS – The Titanic Inquiry.
+The drama tells the story of the original British Inquiry into the sinking of Titanic, which decided, using the facts that were available at the time, whether Californian was in near enough proximity to the vessel to rescue some, if not all, of the 1,500 lives lost.

-The 2016 novel The Midnight Watch by David Dyer explores the Titanic tragedy from the perspective of the crew of the Californian.
-The narrative centres around a fictional American reporter who tries to uncover what really happened on board the Californian that fateful night.
+The 2016 novel The Midnight Watch by David Dyer explores the Titanic tragedy from the perspective of the crew of Californian.
+The narrative centres around a fictional American reporter who tries to uncover what really happened on board Californian that fateful night.